Human-Computer Interaction Group

 - Stuart Marshall - Senior Lecturer and group leader, interested in visualisation, natural user interaction and digital preservation

 - Ian Welch - Associate Professor, interested in networks and computer security

-- Roman Klapaukh - (Alumni) Fomer Teaching Fellow, interested in visualisation and gesture controls.
+- Roman Klapaukh - (Alumni) Former Teaching Fellow, interested in visualisation and gesture controls.

 The group consists of staff, PhD students, Masters thesis students and students completing final year or honours projects

-The HCI group meets weekly at 10:30am - 11:30am on Thursdays in AM411 on Victoria University's Kelburn campus
+The HCI group meets monthly at 2pm - on Fridays in CO255 on Victoria University's Kelburn campus

 The group also maintains a mailing list for general announcements: http://ecs.victoria.ac.nz/mailman/listinfo/hci-group

-For more information about joining or collaborating with the group, please contact Stuart Marshall
+For more information about joining or collaborating with the group, please contact Craig Anslow